-For the text-only channel, a universal standard of energy and code efficient text communication that is plain text therefore easily encryptable for voting and secure communications and low bandwidth to easily lock off undamaged by power fluctuations, EMPS, and solar flares.
+For the text-only channel, a universal standard of energy and code efficient text communication that is plain text therefore easily encryptable for voting and secure communications and low bandwidth to easily lock and store archived of in an undamaged state safe from power fluctuations, EMPS, and solar flares.
 (Yes I repeated that because if we don’t fix it, everything we do online is just one solar flare away from being lost).

 Lee liked LaTeX (pronounced La T E Kia, not like latex) because it could easily accommodate the formatting of math, science and every character of text on planet Earth, Chinese to ancient Egyptian.
 Fluid searchable content, with linked sources.
 Footnote resources and instructor specific header.
 Reader adjusts brightness and scale.

 So, President Green proposed a standard.
-Universal-Standard-text or USTeX, and got some cross-eyed stares from her staff until she found the right nerd who understood what she meant.
-Because, believe it out not this formatting standard, able to handle all the text in the world efficiently is out there, coded in multiple places for decades now, waiting for the world to implement it.
+Universal-Standard-text or USTeX, and databases with URIs and URNs not just URLs and got some cross-eyed stares from her staff until she found the correct nerd who understood what she meant.
+Because, believe it out not this formatting standard, able to handle all the text data in the world efficiently is out there, coded in multiple places for decades now, waiting for the world to implement it.

 Lee the Dog’s second major component to healing the digital divide was quite insightful for a creature who didn’t live to hear podcasts.
 To repair the void left by local newspapers and oddly enough local phone directories.
 Lee thought advertising on TV, the radio and the internet was evil and praised public broadcasting.
 He thought everyone should have access to all the news and shows on streaming channels in chronological order from most recent to oldest organized by subject.